Instability of microbial droplets growing on viscous substrates: Boundary integral formulation

 \subsection{An integro-differential equation}

 Equation (\ref{eq:u0-fourier}) is expressed entirely in terms of quantities defined on the surface.
 However, the growth pressure is defined only on $\Omega$ while the concentration is defined on all of $S$.
-We can further represent $c$ by a function supported on $\Omega$ by choosing the representation
+We can further represent $c$ by a function supported on $\Omega$ using the fundamental solution of the Laplace equation in 3D,